gitlabhq/gitlab-runner/docs/faq/index.md

 CrowdStrike Falcon Sensor has been reported to kill pods after the `Cleaning up files` stage of a job when the "container drift detection" setting was enabled.
 To ensure that jobs are able to complete, you must disable this setting.

+## Job fails with `remote error: tls: bad certificate (exec.go:71:0s)`

+This error can occur when the system time changes significantly during a job that creates artifacts.
+Due to the change in system time, SSL certificates are expired, which causes an error when the runner attempts to uploads artifacts.

+To ensure SSL verification can succeed during artifact upload, change the system time back to a valid date and time at the end of the job.
+Because the creation time of the artifacts file has also changed, they are automatically archived.

 ## Helm Chart: `ERROR ..
 Unauthorized`

 Before uninstalling or upgrading runners deployed with Helm, pause them in GitLab and